-Specimen container or slides not properly labeled.
+- Specimen container not properly labeled.

-Saliva or nasal aspirates
+- Saliva or nasal aspirates.

-When a pulmonary lesion is suspected, a complete series should be examined.
+- When a pulmonary lesion is suspected, a complete series should be examined.

-The complete sputum series consists of a fresh, early morning deep cough specimen each day for three days.
-A post-bronchoscopy sputum should be included in the series.
-The complete sputum series increases the detection of primary bronchogenic carcinoma fro 45% (one specimen) to 86% (three specimens).
+NOTE: The complete sputum series consists of a fresh, early morning deep cough specimen each day (3 days) for the series.
+The complete sputum series increases the detection of primary bronchogenic carcinoma from 45% (one specimen) to 86% (three specimens).